-There are numerous reputable organizations and shelters in Canada.
-Always do your research and try to seek recommendations where possible, but remember the majority of centres are run by those dedicated to matching dogs with the right owners.
+There are numerous reputable organizations and shelters to choose from.
+Always do your research and try to seek recommendations where possible, but remember the majority of centers are run by those dedicated to matching dogs with the right owners.
 After all, it brings great upset to animals to be rehomed continually, especially when they desperately need love and stability.

 You will usually be required to complete a questionnaire or application form so that the organization can assess your suitability as a potential adopter.
 This is usually followed up with an interview, and then before you can take your rescue dog home, a home visit will be conducted.
 As a general rule, the stricter the procedures, the greater the emphasis will be placed on the care and welfare of the animals.

-The centre will give any potential adopters as much background information as possible along with information on how the dog's behaviour since arrival at the centre.
+The center will give any potential adopters as much background information as possible along with information on how the dog's behavior since arrival at the center.
 If a dog was mistreated, it may display nervous or aggressive traits and it’s in these cases that an experienced and patient handler is sought.
 It can take a while for some animals to develop trust, but given time and the correct care, pets can overcome such issues.

 Reasons to adopt

 Besides giving a dog or cat in need a loving home, you may also save money since adoption fees can be considerably cheaper in comparison to the amount you would pay a breeder.
 What’s more, each dog will undergo a veterinary examination at the center, be fully vaccinated, spayed/neutered, and may also be dewormed and micro-chipped.
 Those who work at the shelter should also help identify and address any behavioral issues when possible.